-Pressure gauges are instruments designed to measure pressure of media in a system.
+Pressure gauges are instruments designed to measure the pressure of media in a system.
 Measuring the pressure in your system is a critical quality step to ensure consistency of a product and safety check to be aware of leaks or building pressure in a system.
 Before specifying a gauge, it is important to understand the basic principles of what pressure is.
 Then the correct pressure gauge can be determined based on selection criteria, to accurately measure the pressure within the system.
+Even the best measuring equipment produces a certain deviation from the actual value.
+It is important to know how this measurement accuracy is defined.
+Digital gauges in comparison with analog ones have higher accuracy.
+Read our article on digital pressure gauges if you want to learn more about that type.

 Pressure represents the amount of force applied perpendicular to a surface per unit area.
 In a stagnant liquid or gas, this is the amount of force applied to the wall of the container at a given point.